By Carin — President — December 11, 2025

 When to buy a used campervan vs convert your own vs rent/try first

-If you lack time or skills and want a predictable outcome, a used campervan (pre-converted) is often the most economical route to living on the road fast.
-For people comfortable with DIY and who prioritize customization, converting a used cargo van is the cheaper long-term move.
-If uncertain, rent a camper for a week — it pays to test layouts and systems before committing.
+If you lack time or skills and want a sure outcome, a used camper (ready-made) is often the cheapest way to live on the road fast.
+For people okay with DIY and who focus on personalizing, changing a used cargo van is the cheaper long-term move.
+If unsure, rent a camper for a week — it pays to test layouts and systems before deciding.

 Best cheap donor platforms (and cheapest campervans to look for)

-Here are market-tested donor choices for building an inexpensive camper van, with the usual pros and cons and typical price ranges.
-I’ve seen builders get creative with tiny vans and still end up with a wonderfully functional rig — it’s amazing what a good layout and a little elbow grease can do.
+Here are proven donor choices for building a cheap camper van.
+They come with the usual pros and cons and common price ranges.
+I’ve seen builders get creative with tiny vans and still end up with a very useful rig.
+It’s impressive what a good layout and a little elbow grease can do.

 Small cargo vans (Ford Transit Connect, Nissan NV200) — pros/cons for budget builds